On the Consistency of Ordinal Regression Methods: Experiments: A novel surrogate for the squared error

 The different datasets that we will consider are described in~\citep{Keerthi2003} and can be download from the authors website\footnote{\url{http://www.gatsby.ucl.ac.uk/~chuwei/ordinalregression.html}. }.
 We display results for the 9 datasets of SET I using the version of the datasets with 5 bins, although similar results were observed when using the datasets with 10 bins.
 Given the small dimensionality of the datasets (between 6 and 60) and the comparatively high number of samples (between 185 and 4000), we did not consider the use of regularization.

 Performance is computed as the squared error on left out data, averaged over 20 folds.
-We report this performance in Figure~\ref{fig:results_GAT}, where it can be seen that the GAT surrogate outperforms LS on 7 out of 9 datasets, showing that GAT yields a highly competitive surrogate in practice.
+We report this performance in Figure~\ref{fig:results_GAT}, where it can be seen that the GAT surrogate outperforms LS on 7 out of 9 datasets, although admittedly the difference is small and only statistically significant on 3 datasets.
+However, this shows that previous theoretical results can be used to generate consistent surrogates that are competitive in a practical scenario.